 For large spills, a cleanup team provides expertise in containing the spill.
 They also have more specialized equipment for removing items within the contaminated area.

-After containment and removal of hazardous materials, it’s time to clean the blood spill.
+After containment and removal of hazardous materials, its time to clean the blood spill.
 Use disposable cloths to soak up as much blood as possible.
 All items contaminated with blood must be directly placed into a biohazard bag.
 Never put blood-soaked items in another place.
 You will then have more areas that need cleaning.

-Once you’ve removed the blood and dried the area, the next step is disinfection.
+Once youve removed the blood and dried the area, the next step is disinfection.
 Disinfectants work best on dry areas since wet surfaces dilute the solution.
 Be sure to use products that have labels stating they kill bacteria and viruses.

 As you clean, place all disposable materials directly into a labeled biohazard bags.
 OSHA provides specific instructions for labeling all biohazardous containers.
 All reusable items require decontamination by soaking in a broad-spectrum disinfectant.